Irritable Bowel Syndrome? IBS?

 Interestingly, IBS affects far more women than men; seventy-five percent of people diagnosed with Irritable Bowel Syndrome are women.
 However, IBS symptoms, IBS diagnosis protocols, and IBS treatments are the same for women and men.

 Irritable Bowel Syndrome is not a disease.
 It's a functional disorder, which means that the bowel simply does not work as it should.
 Irritable Bowel Syndrome is characterized as a brain-gut dysfunction.
+As a part of this dysfunction, the gastrocolic reflex goes awry.

 Symptoms of Irritable Bowel Syndrome - What Are IBS Symptoms?